dhruv-gautam-dev/Crypto-Tracker-Coin-Gecko/README.md

-# Cripto Parser Coin Geeko
+# Crypto Parser Coin Geeko

 ### Live Demo
 You can view the live demo of this project [here](https://cripto-tracker-coin-gecko.vercel.app/).